awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateIndex.md

 # CreateIndex<a name="API_CreateIndex"></a>

-Creates a new Amazon Kendra index\.
+Creates an Amazon Kendra index\.
 Index creation is an asynchronous API\.
 To determine if index creation has completed, check the `Status` field returned from a call to `DescribeIndex`\.
 The `Status` field is set to `ACTIVE` when the index is ready to use\.

 Once the index is active you can index your documents using the `BatchPutDocument` API or using one of the supported data sources\.